ArthurGareginyan/SSL-Certificate-Creater/README.md

 ## Use

-1. Before you run the script, you must set the performance rights:
+1. Before you run the script, you must set the script executable permission:
 ```
 chmod +x ssl_crt_creater.sh
 ```